LeiWangR/leiwangr.github.io/_projects/projects.md

 <h2>Industry AIR Awards for Students</h2>

 I annually organize multiple industry research awards to support promising research candidates (Bachelor's, Honours, and Master's Students) interested in my research areas.

+Please note that only students from the Group of Eight (Go8) Australian universities are considered.

 The Active Intelligence Research Challenge Award (**Industry AIR Award**) was established by Lei Wang and Francis Williams to honor individuals who have demonstrated exceptional dedication, expertise, and a commitment to excellence in the field of Artificial Intelligence and Machine Learning.